-Improving Community College Completion Rates for Low-Income Black and Latinx Students: To address low completion rates for students enrolled in two-year public institutions in the region, the Foundation awarded five grants, totaling $234,788 to support students at Asnuntuck, Capital, and Manchester Community Colleges, Goodwin University and Hartford Promise by leveraging a combination of wraparound supports.
+Improving Community College Completion Rates for Low-Income Black and Latinx Students: To address low completion rates for students enrolled in two-year public institutions in the region, the Foundation awarded five grants to support students at Asnuntuck, Capital, and Manchester Community Colleges, Goodwin University and Hartford Promise by leveraging a combination of wraparound supports.

 Who will benefit?